 You know how easily children can get distracted.
 That’s why we built social-emotional learning games with purpose, not just for play.
 They include social-emotional skills activities that act as purposeful learning tools.

-Through guided social skills games and structured social and emotional learning activities, children practice:
+Through guided social skills games and structured social emotional and behavioural learning activities, children practice:

 Games create repetition in a natural way.
 With adult guidance, children reflect on what happened and how they responded, turning each activity into meaningful learning.